weblate/Piped-Material/README.md

 Piped-Material is a fork of [Piped](https://github.com/TeamPiped/piped), an alternative client to YouTube.
 I have tried to improve the performance, the design and efficiency.

-There are a few things that PM does better, like watch history tracking, but it's feature complete in almost all places.
+There are a few things that PM does better, like watch history tracking, and compares favorably to Piped's features.

 As a byproduct, the code is also much cleaner, dysfunctional patterns and paradigms have been replaced with clean, beautiful code :).